murchie85/McMurchies-Open-Labs/Labs/Docker/README.md

 This is telling docker to build the image, naming it with `-t` to 'hello-docker' and the period at the end means look for the dockerfile in the current directory.
 The code will run, and the first step pulls down the image we specified from docker-hub, at the end it outputs our new image.

+**FYI** For a list of useful images, check out [Docker hub](https://www.hub.docker.com)

+You need to be logged in to search, but it even tells you what steps you need to put in your dockerfile - sweet!

 ### Run your application

 To run, do the following: